devpin95/MeshGenerator/README.md

 ### Simulations

-Simulating natural processes on a generated mesh add an extra layer of believability to a terrain, creating subtle features that go a long way to imitate what our brains would expect to see.
+Simulating natural processes on a generated mesh adds an extra layer of believability to a terrain, creating subtle features that go a long way to imitate what our brains would expect to see in nature.

 <br/>